nhsconnect/gpconnect-messaging/pages/design/design_principles.md

 Where the message sender knows which party or parties the message is intended for, a point to point event notification is often used.
 Here the sender directs the message to a known recipient or set of recipients.

 For example, the [Send federated consultation summary](senddocument_fedcon.html) use case of the [Send Document](senddocument.html) capability uses this pattern.
 The federated practice knows that the consultation summary is intended only for a single known recipient organisation - the registered practice of the patient.
-Therefore, this pattern is used for this use case, and the MESH Endpoint Lookup Service is used as a broker to facilitate this message delivery pattern
+Therefore, this pattern is used for this use case, and the MESH Endpoint Lookup Service is used as a broker to facilitate this message delivery pattern.

 #### 2. Publish/Subscribe event notification ####

 This pattern would be more applicable where a healthcare event has taken place, but the message sender does not know all the parties who are interested in that event.

-In this model, organisations will subscribe at an event hub to those events in which they have a legitimate interest.
+In this model, organisations will subscribe through an event hub to those events in which they have a legitimate interest.
 The sender publishes an event to this event hub, and all the subscribers to the event will receive the event details.

 ### Messaging format : FHIR STU3 Messages ###